cjqian/GoTO/README.md

 ### Structs

-This package (structs) is dynamically generated on server start from Struct Constructor (see above).
+This package (structs) is dynamically generated on server start from [Struct Constructor](https://github.com/cjqian/GoTO/#struct-constructor).
 There are three files:
 * structs.go
 ```go